Let us know your views

 Within 6 months of discovering that you have a problem, provided this is within 12 months of the original problem

-You may speak to any member of our Patient Advisor team in person, or alternatively you can address any written concerns to us at either site (see the top of this page for our address or the contacts page).
+You may speak to any member of our Patient Advisor team in person, or alternatively you can address any concerns to us in writing.

 The practice will acknowledge your complaint within three working days and aim to have looked into your complaint within 30 working days of the date you raised it with us.